 The Menstrual Cycle

-Menstruation, also known as having your period, occurs when blood and tissue is shed from the uterus lining and leaves the body through the vagina.
-The menstrual cycle occurs every month between puberty and menopause in preparation for possible pregnancy.
+Menstruation, also known as having your period, occurs when blood and tissue are shed from the uterus lining and leaves the body through the vagina.
+The menstrual cycle occurs every month between puberty and menopause in preparation for a possible pregnancy.

 This might seem hard to believe, but right now, 300 million women across the planet are experiencing the same thing: a period.